facebook/react-native-website/docs/the-new-architecture/using-codegen.md

 where:

 - `--path` is the path to the root folder of your app.
-- `--outputPath` is the destination where **Codegen** should write the generated files.
+- `--outputPath` is the destination where **Codegen** will write the generated files.
 - `--targetPlatform` is the platform you'd like to generate the code for.

 #### The Generated Code

-Assuming that you ran the script with the command:
+Running the script with these arguments:

 ```shell
 node node_modules/react-native/scripts/generate-Codegen-artifacts.js \